New to LastDodo?See how it works

 Japan

 Japan is an East Asian country located between the North Pacific Ocean and the Sea of Japan.
-The Empire of Japan has been issuing stamps since 1871.
-In 1875, Japan traded South Sakhalin for the Kuril Islands with the Soviet Union.
-In 1875 Japan annexed the Bonin Islands and in 1879 the kingdom of Rioekioe.
+The Japanese Empire has issued postage stamps since 1871.
+In 1875, Japan exchanged South Sakhalin for the Kuril Islands with the Soviet Union.
+In 1875, Japan annexed the Bonin Islands and in 1879 the Kingdom of Riokiu.
 After the First Sino-Japanese War, in 1885, China ceded Taiwan and the Pescadores to Japan.
 After the Russo-Japanese War, South Sakhalin became Japanese again in 1905.
-At the end of World War II, in 1945, Russian troops recaptured South Sakhalin, which was formally assigned to the Soviet Union along with the Kuril Islands.
-Taiwan and the Pescadores were recaptured by China the same year and formally ceded to China in 1952.
-From 1945 to 1952, the rest of Japan was occupied by US forces, Iwo Jima (the Bonin and Volcano Islands) until 1968 and Okinawa (Rioekkioe) until 1972.
+At the end of World War II, in 1945, Russian troops recaptured South Sakhalin, which together with the Kurils was formally assigned to the Soviet Union.
+Taiwan and the Pescadores were recaptured by China in the same year and formally ceded to China in 1952.
+From 1945 to 1952, the rest of Japan was occupied by American troops, Iwo Jima (the Bonin and Volcano Islands) until 1968 and Okinawa (Riokioe) until 1972.

 Japanese stamps are "Miniature Ambassadors Of Culture" (The New Japan, Manchini Newspapers, 1958).
-Stamps depict a wide range of subjects, including customs and customs, industry, landscapes and events.
-They therefore act as a figurehead for their country of issue.
+Stamps depict a whole range of subjects, including customs and habits, industry, landscapes and events.
+They therefore serve as figureheads for their issuing country.

 Philately Japan